|WhiteFang's Who Site - The World's Largest Collection Of The Who Records & CDs|

 CD (Deluxe Edition) comments: n/a

 Summary: The remixed version of this album is truly brilliant in ways that words can't express.
-Unless you are a collector, there's no reason to own anything other than an MCA (USA) or Polydor (Germany) copy.
+Unless you are a collector (or want additional bonus material), there's no reason to own anything other than an MCA (USA) or Polydor (Germany) copy.